Skip to main content

 It’s obvious from the results of each query that online plagiarism detectors aren’t perfect.
 For more complex answers or pieces of writing (such as in the case of my second prompt), it’s a bit easier for these apps to detect the AI-based writing, while the simpler responses are much more difficult to deduce.
 But clearly, it’s not what I’d call dependable.
 Occasionally, these detector tools will misclassify articles or essays as ChatGPT-generated, which is a problem for teachers or editors wanting to rely on them for catching cheaters.

-Developers are constantly fine-tuning accuracy and false positive rates, but they’re also bracing for the arrival of GPT-3, which touts a significantly improved dataset and more complex capabilities than GPT-2 (of which ChatGPT is trained from).
+Developers are constantly fine-tuning accuracy and false positive rates, but they’re also constant bracing for the arrival of the next generation GPT, each of which touts a significantly improved dataset and more complex capabilities than the one before.
+Just look at how ChatGPT has developed over the past few years.

 At this point, in order to identify content generated by AIs, editors and educators will need to combine judiciousness and a little bit of human intuition with one (or more) of these AI detectors.
-And for chatbot users who have or are tempted to use chatbots such as Chatsonic, ChatGPT, Notion, or YouChat to pass of their “work” as legit — please don’t.
+And for chatbot users who have or are tempted to use other AI chatbots to pass off their “work” as legit — please don’t.
 Repurposing content created by a bot (that sources from fixed sources within its database) is still plagiarism no matter how you look at it.

 Aaron Leong